c3lang/c3-web/src/content/docs/references/docs/optionals.md

 fn void! main(String[] args)
 {
-    // Returns Optional with “Result” of type `int` or an “Excuse” int! first_optional = 7;
+    // Returns Optional with result of type `int` or an Excuse int! first_optional = 7;

     // This is Optional too: